The Best Used Cars in Canada Under $10,000

 Nissan Leaf

 Some of the earliest electric cars are starting to appear in higher volumes on the used market, so it’s worth having a well-rounded discussion.
 Yes, you can find examples of the Nissan Leaf from its first model years for less than $10,000.
 Is it for everyone?
 Definitely not, for the same reasons people wouldn’t have considered buying them when they were new: the range on these older models is too low for a lot of applications.
 But it’s a great second commuter vehicle for driving about town running errands, and it could make for a friendly introduction to the world of EVs.
 Plus, the nature of how these cars have been driven means that lots of them are relatively low in mileage for their age, which only adds to their already-low maintenance costs.
-If you think you might fit the profile for a used Nissan Leaf, now is a good time to consider making the leap.
+If you think you might fit the profile for a used Nissan Leaf, now is a good time to consider making the leap to a car with an electric drivetrain.

 1998-2004 Mazda MX-5 Generational Review reliabilityImage